 Step 4 awareness also on the 3 diaphragms used in breathing might be useful.
 The one at the base of the throat that lifts on the inhale, the 2nd in the chest and the 3rd in the pelvic floor.
 These both descend on inhalation.
 These 3 diaphragms also expand outwards - like a fan.

 Breathing well and engaging all 3 has a profound effect on many of our body's systems.
-In addition to respiration; digestion, elimination, fertility, menstruation all are likely improved and breathing well also helps to down-regulate the sympathetic nervous system and lower inflammation.
+In addition to downgrading your stress levels and improving your mental wellbeing, other benefits include improving respiration; digestion, elimination, fertility, menstruation.
+Breathing well also helping to lower inflammation thereby helping alleviate symptoms of autoimmune disorders including rheumatoid arthritis and functional illnesses including fibromyalgia.

-A diagram of the 3 diaphragms is shown below.
+A diagram of the 3 diaphragms is shown below and scroll down to access a short audio mindful breathing practice.

 Source : The breathing book - Donna Farhi